Are you a family caregiver?

 Caregiving is a wonderful way to express love and to give back to family members and friends.
 The work caregivers do is a gift to the people being cared for, and to our communities.
 While caregivers help and honour their care recipient, they also experience stress given the numerous tasks they face.
 All these tasks can affect physical, financial, mental and emotional health.
 The stress and losses (the things caregivers have to give up) add up and can create caregiver stress.
 If you can no longer cope with the tasks of caregiving, your care recipient(s) also suffers.

-*United Way of the Lower Mainland’s Family & Friend Caregivers Information and Resource Handbook
+Gerontologist and elder-care consultant Katherine Willett has updated the indispensable United Way of the Lower Mainland’s Family & Friend Caregviers Information and Resource Handbook.Access the handbook online

 Caregiver Connection is a newsletter published by the Family Caregivers of BC four times a year, once every season.
 It serves to provide family caregivers interesting and informative articles directly related to caregiving issues.
 Read the latest Caregiver Connection below!